-The District Cost Database (DCD) is a dataset (20 variables) of K-12 school funding adequacy and related measures for approximately 12,000 individual U.S. public school districts in each year between 2009 and 2019.
-The DCD is part of the School Finance Indicators Database (SFID), a collection of education funding and resource allocation data and analysis published annually by researchers from the Albert Shanker Institute and the Rutgers University Graduate School of Education.
+The District Cost Database (DCD) is a dataset (20 variables) of K-12 school funding adequacy and related measures for approximately 12,000 individual U.S. public school districts in each year between 2009 and 2020.
+The DCD is part of the School Finance Indicators Database (SFID), a collection of education funding and resource allocation data and analysis published annually by researchers from the Albert Shanker Institute, the University of Miami School of Education and Human Development, and the Rutgers University Graduate School of Education.